 The last month before CTET is not for learning new topics.
 It is for consolidating what you already know, fixing your weak spots, and training your exam-day pace.
 Handled well, this month can move you from "I have studied" to "I can score".
 Handled badly, with fresh chapters and no timed practice, it wastes the strongest month you have.
-Here is a realistic plan for the final 30 days that fits around a job or a B.Ed.
+Most CTET candidates spend this month around a job or a B.Ed. course, so the final 30 days have to work in weekday evenings and one protected weekend block.

-One note first: confirm your exam date, admit-card timeline, and reporting details on the official notification at ctet.nic.in.
-This plan is about how to spend the weeks, not the logistics.
+Before you count back a single week, confirm your exam date, admit-card timeline, and reporting details on the official notification at ctet.nic.in.
+Get that date wrong and the whole taper lands in the wrong place.

 The one rule for the last month: stop learning, start consolidating